mfthomps/Labtainers/docs/labdesigner.md

 computers connected via networks.
 The execution environment seen by a student when interacting with one of these "computers" is therefore defined by the configuration of the associated container.

+### Container Isolation ###
+Docker provides namespace isolation between different containers, and between the containers and the host platform.
+Note however, that all containers and the host share the same operating system kernel.
+Kernel configuration changes will affect all containers and the host.
+For example, use of sysctl to modify Address Space Layout Randomization (ASLR) will effect all containers and the effects will persist in the host after the containers are stopped.

+### Naming Containers ###
 If a lab is to include only one container, you can skip ahead to the subsection titled *Lab-specific files in the student's home directory*.